peterkeen/hindsight/README.md

 possible by the :through record, which is automatically created when assigning a record to the association.
 One end of the :through record points at the new version, and the other end point at the (un-)versioned associated record.

 ## TODO
 Add has_one and has_one :through support.
+Add support for version-aware associations that already have a condition